jliszka/jliszka.github.com/_drafts/probablistic-graphical-models.md

 Again, these numbers represent simple observed frequencies.
 We could actually do this in practice if we had experimental data.
 (Obviously all the numbers here are extrememly made up.)

 Now let's wire everything together.
-We'll do it two ways: the first way encoding the original PGM, and the second way encoding the manipulated PGM that separates "smokes" from external influences.
+We'll do it two ways: the first way encoding the original graph, and the second way encoding the manipulated graph that separates "smokes" from external influences.

 {% highlight scala %}
 case class SmokingTrial(smokes: Boolean, tar: Boolean, cancer: Boolean)

-def smoking: Distribution[SmokingTrial] = {
+def smoking1: Distribution[SmokingTrial] = {
   for {
     s <- smokes
     t <- tar(s)